Working with Gingerbread House Kits

-Unless your kiddos are very artistically talented, I say, leave the perfect looking ones to type A adult in the household.
+Unless your kiddos are very artistically talented, I recommend that you leave the perfect looking ones for the Type A adults in your household to make.
 In our case, that’s my husband.
 I’m not ashamed to say that he is better at decorating gingerbread houses than I am.

 One final tip is that you should follow the instructions in the box and use a knife to saw the perforated gingerbread pieces apart.
 I tried to save time and snap them apart at the perforation and broke a few.
 If the pieces break, you can easily glue them back together with frosting.
 But, obviously, it’s best if they don’t break in the first place.

-I love gingerbread (see my gingerbread cupcakes).
-So, luckily everything in the kit is edible!
+I love gingerbread (see my gingerbread cupcakes if you don’t trust me).
+So, I was thrilled to learn that everything in the kit we bought is edible!

-I snuck a bite of the gingerbread house just to try it and it wasn’t bad.
+I snuck a bite of the house just to try it and it wasn’t bad.

-Do you make gingerbread houses?
-I’d love to hear if you use a kit or make them from scratch.
-What tips to do you have?
+If you make gingerbread houses, I’d love to hear if you use a kit or make them from scratch.
+Please share your tips in the comments!